bluesky-social/indigo/HACKING.md

 You may want to delete all the codegen files before re-generating, to detect deleted files.

 It can require some manual munging between the lexgen step and a later `go run ./gen` to make sure things compile at least temporarily; otherwise the `gen` will not run.
+In some cases, you might also need to add new types to ./gen/main.go.

 To generate server stubs and handlers, push them in a temporary directory first, then merge changes in to the actual PDS code: